Cynthia Solomon: Logo, children's programming language

 Together with Seymour Papert and Wally Feurzeig, Cynthia designed the Logo computer programming language in 1967.
 This language was for children to experiment with words, solve math problems, make-up stories, and create their own games.
 Logo is widely known for its use of turtle graphics, in which commands for movement and drawing produced line graphics, either on screen or with a small robot called a turtle.
 In the 1970s, a new development of Logo was introduced allowing the program to be viewed in multiple colors.
 The language was created to teach concepts of programming related to Lisp, a functional programming language.
 Later, Logo also enabled what Papert called "body-syntonic reasoning", where students could understand, predict and reason about the turtle's motion by imagining what they would do if they were the turtle.
 There are substantial differences among the many dialects of Logo, and the situation is confused by the regular appearance of turtle graphics programs that call themselves Logo.

 Contributions to child education

-Dr. Solomon began to develop Logo after coming to the realization that children needed a programming language of their own.
+Solomon began to develop Logo after coming to the realization that children needed a programming language of their own.
 Solomon directed the creation of educational materials for the One Laptop per Child Foundation, and her doctoral research at Harvard led to the publication of the critical book, Computer Environments for Children: A Reflection on Theories of Learning and Education.
 This book explores the opportunities and challenges presented regarding having computers in learning environments.
 Focused specifically on elementary school mathematics, Solomon discusses the role of computers in innovative learning theories.
 Solomon is also the co-author of Designing Multimedia Environments for Children, with Allison Druin.
 Along with many other research projects and writings contributing to the knowledge of children's learning environments in conjunction with technology.